-We encourage you to submit a realistic budget for funds required to carry out the proposed project.
+Applicant contributions to the project budget can include both cash and in-kind contributions.
+Applicants are encouraged to submit realistic budgets outlining the funds required to feasibly carry out the project.
 BC Arts Council intends to support successful applications at 100% of the request; however, grants may be awarded for less than requested.

-BC Arts Council programs are highly competitive, and support is not available for all eligible projects.
+BC Arts Council grant programs are highly competitive, and support is not available for all eligible projects.
 Success rates in BC Arts Council grant programs are generally between 20% to 40%.
-Visit the BC Arts Council Grant Recipients page to review a list of previously successful applicants and the range of previous grants for this grant program.
+Visit the BC Arts Council Grant Recipients page to review a list of previously successful applicants and the range of grants for this grant program.

-Funding priority may be given to applicants who self-identify as part of a designated priority group.
+Funding priority may be given to organizations considered part of a designated priority group.